mb-manal/antenna_optimization/README.md

 All the core experiments and results are available as Jupyter notebooks in the notebooks/ folder:

-Genetic Algorithm – Main Method
+Genetic Algorithm : Main Method (notebooks/Genetic_algo.ipynb)

-notebooks/Genetic_algo.ipynb

 → Main method used for antenna optimization.
 Applies selection, mutation, and elitism with distance constraints.

-Particle Swarm Optimization (PSO)
+Particle Swarm Optimization (notebooks/Particle_Swarm_Optimization.ipynb)

-notebooks/Particle_Swarm_Optimization.ipynb

 → Alternative global optimization method used for comparison with GA.

-Random Forest (Machine Learning)
+Random Forest : Machine Learning (notebooks/Random_Forest.ipynb)

-notebooks/Random_Forest.ipynb

 → Regression model trained to predict beam metrics from antenna positions.
 Used as a fast approximation or surrogate model.